carloscarnero/go-logger/README.md

 )

 func main() {
-    // l will be a pointer to a slog.Logger instance, from the standard
+    // l will be a pointer to a standard library slog.Logger instance.
+Note
-    // library.
-Note that no error handling is included in this example. l, _ := logger.New(os.Stdout, "TEXT", "INFO", false)
+    // that no error handling is included in this example. l, _ := logger.New(os.Stdout, "TEXT", "INFO", false)

     l.Info("Hello, world!")